ccp-eva/gazecues-methods/README.md

-Prein, J., Bohn, M., Maurits, L., Kalinke, S., & Haun, D.M.
-(20xx).
-Measuring individual differences in the understanding of gaze cues.
+Prein, J., Bohn, M., Kalinke, S., & Haun, D.M.
+(2022).
+TANGO: A reliable, open-source, web-based task to assess individual differences in gaze understanding in 3 to 5-year-old children and adults.